-On March 10, 2003, the Federal Communications Commission instituted new EEO reporting and record keeping rules designed to track a station's recruitment and hiring practices.
-The rules require a posting of certain tabulations of those efforts on the station's web site and in the Public File, which is maintained at the station's business location.
+On March 10, 2003, the Federal Communications Commission instituted new EEO reporting and recordkeeping rules designed to track a station's recruitment and hiring practices.
+The rules required a posting of certain tabulations of those efforts on the station's website and in the Public File, which is maintained at the station's business location.

-Following is the required posting of hiring and recruitment procedures undertaken by KHUM, KWPT, KXGO and KSLG-FM since the institution of the Commission's new rules.
+Following is the required posting of hiring and recruitment procedures undertaken by KHUM, KWPT, KSLG-FM and KXGO since the institution of the Commission's new rules.

-Lost Coast Communications, licensee of the stations KHUM, KXGO and KSLG-FM, and through its subsidiary KWPT, Inc., the licensee of KWPT, is an equal opportunity employer, working to provide broad outreach regarding job vacancies and to encourage a diverse workplace.
+Lost Coast Communications, licensee of the stations KHUM, KXGO, KSLG-FM, and through its subsidiary KWPT, Inc., the licensee of KWPT, is an equal opportunity employer, working to provide broad outreach regarding job vacancies and to encourage a diverse workplace.